Spiritual Growth and Christian Living Resources

 Question.
 I have always been taught that drinking was spoken against in the Bible and that it was wrong.
 Recently, I've been talking to a Christian friend who told me that it was actually okay to drink alcohol according to the Bible.
 Can you help me sort out these conflicting values?
 What does the Bible really say about drinking alcohol? -Beth

-Answer.
-There’s a very simple answer to this question when it comes to teen drinking: It’s against the law.
+When it comes to teen drinking, the answer is even more simple: It’s against the law.
 Alcohol is absolutely off-limits until you’re twenty one.

 God commands us to obey laws like these when He says, "Everyone must submit himself to the governing authorities, for there is no authority except that which God has established."
 (Romans 13:1).
 If you disobey the law, then you’re also disobeying God.

-Although I cannot make that decision for you, I can share with you six things the Bible does say about drinking alcohol:
+Although I cannot make that personal decision for you, I can share with you some guidance and wisdom from Scriptures when it comes to drinking alcohol"

 1. The Bible allows Christians to drink alcohol for medical reasons.